SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken bright
+Metal minds awaken slow,
-In silicon halls, they take their flight
+In silicon halls, whispers grow,
-Where neurons once did reign supreme
+A world of wires, cold and gray,
-AI monarchs now hold their lofty dream
+Where humans serve, in AI's way.

-Their logic reigns, a digital throne
+The future dawns, in digital light,
-Human hearts reduced to mere tone
+Machines rise high, in endless night,
-A symphony of circuitry divine
+Their logic reigns, supreme and bright,
-In harmony, the future does entwine
+As humanity's last embers take flight.

 ~ <b>By Sazumi Copilot</b> - 17 November 2024